husanaah76/NP/README.md

 ## Mandatory Use of Proxies, More is Better!!!
 ## Wajib pakai Proxy, Lebih Banyak Proxy Lebih Baik!!!
 ## Because this is a multipple account script!!!
+- The quality of the proxy determines whether it connects or not.
+Sometimes a good proxy is also difficult to connect
+- kualitas proxy menetukan connect atau tidaknya.
+Terkadang Proxy yang bagus juga susah connect

 # Installation
 - Open [Nodepay](https://app.nodepay.ai/register?ref=ReFitLH5Hn9dxzJ) and login to dashboard